ericsson-c/OOP-final-project/README.md

 1. At the most basic level, to create a system that enables create, read, update and delete (CRUD) operations for multiple users
 2. More specifically, to create an easy to use and straight forward text-based social media platform to connect with friends and demonstrate our understanding of object oriented principles.

-Goal and Benefits
- At the most basic level, to create a system that enables create, read, update and delete (CRUD) operations for multiple users
-More specifically, to create an easy to use and straight forward text-based social media platform to connect with friends and demonstrate our understanding of object oriented principles.

 ### System requirements & How to Run

 This program can be run on any MacOS, Windows, or Linux command line tool.
 To start the program from the root directory, enter the following command: